redhat-developer/vscode-quarkus/USAGE_DATA.md

     * "Quarkus: Build executable"
  * vscode-quarkus emits telemetry when a recommendation to install a 3rd party extension is proposed.
    The telemetry contains the extension name and the choice made.
+ * vscode-quarkus emits telemetry to indicate whether a Qute template file has been opened.

 ## How to opt in or out